-- 2.03 (a) The Union recognizes the Registered Employers' Organization as the sole and exclusive bargaining representative of all Employers bound by this Agreement for all work that falls within the scope of this Collective Agreement pursuant to Registration Certificate number 48 in the General Construction Sector - (b) The Parties to this Agreement recognize that they have worked together to develop and finance training programs, pension plans, health and welfare plans, and other programs and benefits that support the professional development and health and wellbeing of the membership of Local 720 and 725 which constitutes the workforce resource for contractors bound to this Agreement.
+- 2.03 (a) The Union recognizes the Registered Employers' Organization as the sole and exclusive bargaining representative of all Employers bound by this Agreement for all work that falls within the scope of this Collective Agreement pursuant to Registration Certificate number 47 in the General Construction Sector. - (b) The Parties to this Agreement recognize that they have worked together to develop and finance training programs, pension plans, health and welfare plans, and other programs and benefits that support the professional development and health and wellbeing of the membership of Local 720 and 725 which constitutes the workforce resource for contractors bound to this Agreement.
 In consideration for this considerable financial support of their membership the Union agrees that, on work coming within the scope of this Agreement, to work only for and supply workers only to Employers who are bound by and to the terms and conditions as contained in this Agreement.
-Exceptions to this will only be allowed where workers are working under permit through another Building Trades affiliated union, when working on work excluded from Registration 48 by Division 8 of the Labour Code or in such other circumstances agreed to in advance by the Parties to this Agreement.
+Exceptions to this will only be allowed where workers are working under permit through another Building Trades affiliated union, when working on work excluded from Registration 47 by Division 8 of the Labour Code or in such other circumstances agreed to in advance by the Parties to this Agreement.

-- (c) All workers dispatched by the Union for work within the scope of this Agreement in the General Construction Sector must work under the terms of this Collective Agreement unless varied pursuant to a Special Needs Agreement or by mutual consent of the Parties to this Agreement. - 2.04 Industrial construction shall mean construction work in respect of the plant process involved in, but not limited to: - Electrical power generation, hydro or thermal power plants - Development of Mining and Smelting Properties - Development of Oil Sands Properties - Oil Refineries, Upgraders and all forms of hydrocarbon production, extraction or processing - Development of Chemical Plants - Pulp, paper or timber/wood processing mills or sawmills - Toxic waste disposal systems - Production and processing plants for natural gas, liquid petroleum products and manufactured gases - Base/Precious/Other Metal production plants or upgraders of any and all kinds - Pumping stations and compressor stations of greater than \$25 million in construction value - Cement, lime and gypsum plants
+- (c) All workers dispatched by the Union for work within the scope of this Agreement in the General Construction Sector must work under the terms of this Collective Agreement unless varied pursuant to a Special Needs Agreement or by mutual consent of the Parties to this Agreement. - 2.04 Industrial construction shall mean construction work in respect of the plant process involved in, but not limited to: - .
+Electrical power generation, hydro or thermal power plants - Development of Mining and Smelting Properties - Development of Oil Sands Properties - Oil Refineries, Upgraders and all form of hydrocarbon production, extraction or processing - Development of Chemical Plants - .
+Pulp, paper or timber/wood processing mills or sawmills - Toxic waste disposal systems - Production and processing plants for natural gas, liquid petroleum products and manufactured gases - Base/Precious/Other Metal production plants or upgraders of any and all kinds - Pumping stations and compressor stations having a total capital value of new construction in excess of twenty-five million dollars - .
+Cement, lime and gypsum plants

-In addition, industrial work shall include such work as may reasonably be considered as Industrial Construction as is mutually agreed by a committee of two (2) members appointed by the Employers Association and two (2) members appointed by the Union, and ratified by the Trade Division.
+In addition, industrial work shall include such work as may reasonably be considered as Industrial Construction as is mutually agreed by a committee of four (4) members appointed by the Employers Association and four (4) members appointed by the Union, and ratified by the Trade Division.
 This committee shall meet at the request of either the Employer or the Union, giving twenty-four (24) hours notice in writing to the other party.